LucasBr003/ez-saving/README.md

   - Missing Data: If the saved file lacks specific data or variables defined in `Data`, the `SaveDataHolder` node handles this situation gracefully.
 It uses the default values you've established within 'Data' to fill in the gaps.
 This ensures that your game continues to function even if some data is missing from a save file.

+> [!NOTE]
-Remember, the `SaveDataHolder` node is a critical component in the loading process, but it requires the collaboration of another node, which we will explain in more detail later, to actually facilitate the loading of saved files.
-Together, these nodes enable you to seamlessly integrate saved data into your game.
+> Remember, as the name of this node says, the `SaveDataHolder` node is a critical component in the loading process, but it requires the collaboration of another node, which we will explain in more detail later, to actually facilitate the loading of saved files.
+> Together, these nodes enable you to seamlessly integrate saved data into your game.

 # Loading
 Now that we've explored the key plugin settings, let's dive into using it, starting with a simple system for loading saved files.
 This will serve as a fundamental step in implementing saving and loading functionality into your game.
 Don't worry, we'll be covering Saving Systems later on.